The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 8 to 10

-If you need something cold, creamy and crisp to serve as a foil for brisket, burgers or any meaty main, look no further than this macaroni salad.
+If you need something cold, creamy and crisp to serve as a foil for brisket, burgers or any meaty main, look no further than this pasta salad.
 “In the spirit of all the most delicious side dishes, it actually tastes better the longer it sits in the fridge, so I highly recommend making it a day ahead of your picnic,” Gillen suggests.

 8. Bitter Greens Salad with Herby Ranch Dressing